We aim to list here the various tasks required to fully install and implement Dinghy Derrick with a realistic assessment

 This breaker will be connected to the main leisure battery bus bar where the other breakers draw their current from.
 The other two components, the changeover contactor and the radio receiver can be mounted on a small board, maybe 200 x 200mm, together with the two fuses required by the radio receiver.
 Cables are then run from this board to the circuit breaker and also to the windlass (min.
 16 sq.mm) and to the location of the auxiliary deck switch (4 sq.mm).

 Typically, the board would be mounted behind the existing control panel in a void easily accessible with the cable runs supported on small adhesive cable mounting pads.

 The cable entry to the windlass is via the base and a waterproof cable gland with some added sealant wherever the cable emerges from a hole in the deck or other structure.
 The windlass comes with 500 mm long cable tails so a junction block is employed inside the hull to the new cable.
 This work requires a degree of tidiness and preparation but is otherwise quite straightforward and the installation guide is well illustrated so it is within the capacity of any competent DIY person.

 Fitting the transom bracket

-The issues concerning mounting onto the transom are dealt with on a separate page "FITTING TO THE TRANSOM".
-The work for fitter involves taking the rubber mounting plate, aligning it at the correct point and using a fine pencil through the four square holes to mark the drilling positions on the hull.
-Four holes of 10 mm diameter are drilled with each hole being drilled parallel to the other, not at 90° to the surface of the hull at that particular point.
-Again instructions tell you how to do this.
+The issues concerning mounting onto the transom are dealt with on a separate page TRANSOM MOUNTING ISSUES.
+The work for fitter involves taking the Transom Plate, aligning it at the correct point and using a fine pencil through the four square holes to mark the drilling positions on the hull.
 There is a degree of tolerance built into the system.

 Then some sealant is smeared inside each hole and bolts are passed through the holes and tightened.
 A spirit level is used to check that the two brackets lie parallel to each other.
 If not, they are rotated slightly until true, and then tightened down.